 There’s no need to feel daunted by the prospect of growing your own fresh produce.

-Salad veggies such as beetroot, radishes and salad leaves are great because they don’t need deep soil and so thrive in pots.
+Salad veggies such as beetroot, radishes and salad leaves are great.
+They don’t need deep soil and so thrive in pots.
 Potatoes can even be grown in an old plastic dustbin!

 You’ll find lots of great advice for how to grow different fruits and veggies on this website – all you need to do is pop down to your local garden centre and pick up the seeds.